COLDIGIT Collective Intelligence through Digital Tools is a project involving

 University of Helsinki (Finland)

 who coordinates COLDIGIT.
 The project is led by Adjunct Professor Mikko Rask from the Centre for Consumer Society Research, where he heads the Politics of Co-creation research area.
-The research team consists of D. Soc.Sci., PI Nina Kahma, Post-doctoral researcher Pekka Tuominen, and doctoral candidate Bokyong Shin.
+The research team consists of D. Soc.Sci., PI Nina Kahma, Post-doctoral researcher Pekka Tuominen and Bokyong Shin.

 Nesta (United Kingdom)